AI Computer Institute

 🚀 ISRO is the world's 4th largest space agency, powered by Indian engineers.
 With a budget smaller than some Hollywood blockbusters, ISRO does things that cost 10x more for other countries.
 The Mangalyaan (Mars Orbiter Mission) proved India could reach Mars for the cost of a film.
 Chandrayaan-3 succeeded where others failed.
 This is efficiency and engineering brilliance that the world studies.

 🏥 AI-powered healthcare diagnosis is being developed in India.
-Indian startups and research labs are building AI systems that can detect cancer, tuberculosis, and retinopathy from images — better than human doctors in some cases.
+Indian startups and research labs are building AI systems being tested for detecting conditions like cancer and retinopathy from medical images, with some studies showing promising early results (e.g., Google Health's 2020 Nature study on mammography screening).
 These systems are being deployed in rural clinics across India, bringing world-class healthcare to millions who otherwise could not afford it.

 🌾 Agriculture technology is transforming Indian farming.
 Drones with computer vision scan crop health.
 IoT sensors in soil measure moisture and nutrients.
 AI models predict yields and optimal planting times.
-Companies like Ninjacart and SoilCompanion are using these technologies to help farmers earn 2-3x more.
+Companies like Ninjacart and SoilCompanion are using these technologies to help farmers access better market pricing through AI-driven platforms.
 This is computer science changing millions of lives in real-time.

 💰 India has more coding experts per capita than most Western countries.
 India hosts platforms like CodeChef, which has over 15 million users worldwide.
 Indians dominate competitive programming rankings.
 Companies like Flipkart and Razorpay are building world-class engineering cultures.
 The talent is real, and if you stick with computer science, you will be part of this story.